This article may contain affiliate links. please check out my policy!

 Instructions

-- In a bowl, place the TVP and all ingredients.1 cup TVP,1 Tablespoon Smoked Paprika,2 teaspoons maple syrup,1 Tablespoon Soy sauce
+- In a bowl, place the TVP and all ingredients.1 cup Textured Vegetable Protein, 1 Tablespoon Smoked Paprika, 2 teaspoons maple syrup, 1 Tablespoon Soy sauce

 - Mix well until all pieces look well coated.
 You should not have a lot, if any liquid left, but it is okay if you do.Q